Reynaldo Hill

-Reynaldo Romel Hill (born August 28, 1982) is an American former college and professional football player who was a cornerback in the National Football League (NFL) for four seasons during the early 2000s.
-Hill played college football for the University of Florida, and thereafter, he played professionally for the Tennessee Titans of the NFL and the Omaha Nighthawks of the United Football League (UFL).
+Reynaldo Romel Hill (born August 28, 1982) is an American former professional football player who was a cornerback for four seasons in the National Football League (NFL) during the early 2000s.
+Hill played college football for the Florida Gators, and thereafter, he played for the Tennessee Titans of the NFL and the Omaha Nighthawks of the United Football League (UFL).

-Early years
+Early life

-Hill was born in Pahokee, Florida in 1982.
+Hill was born in Pahokee, Florida, in 1982.
 He attended Stranahan High School in Fort Lauderdale, Florida, where he played high school football for the Stranahan Dragons.